Share via

 If you assign another profile to a user, any personalisations made by the user with the previous profile are preserved.

 On the My Settings page, users can define basic behaviour of their account, such as the Role Centre, the language, and which notifications they get.
-For more information about user settings, see Change Basic Settings.
+To learn more about user settings, go to Change Basic Settings.

 As an administrator, you can define settings for a profile.
 The settings apply to all users assigned to the role.

-1. Choose the Lightbulb that opens the Tell Me feature. icon, enter Profiles (Roles), and then choose the related link.
+1. Select the Lightbulb that opens the Tell Me feature. icon, enter Profiles (Roles), and then select the related link.

-2. Select the line for the profile that you want to change user settings for, then choose the User Personalisations List action.
+2. Select the line for the profile that you want to change user settings for, and then select the User Personalisations List action.

 3. On the User Personalisations page, open the card for the user whose settings you want to change.